-All sites shown in the Housing Sites linventory are infill sites located within urbanized areas of the city and overall, do not have environmental or infrastructure constraints that would preclude future development.
-This includes any-sites in the Housing Sites linventory which are eCity-owned or dedicated to institutional uses.
-Additionally, part of the Environmental Impact report (EIR) prepared for the Housing Element Update numerous policies and programs included within the city's General Plan were identified as addressing site-specific constraints to residential development on sites or concerns related to the compatibility of residential development on sites.
+All sites shown in the Housing Sites Inventory are infill sites located within urbanized areas of the city and overall do not have environmental or infrastructure constraints that would preclude future development.
+This includes sites in the Housing Sites Inventory which are City-owned or dedicated to institutional uses.
+Additionally, part of the EIR prepared for the Housing Element Update numerous policies and programs included within the city's General Plan were identified as addressing site-specific constraints to residential development on sites or concerns related to the compatibility of residential development on sites.